-In response to COVID-19, more and more artists and creatives are exploring the idea of going digital.
-Looking ahead to September, we’re also encouraging Culture Days organizers who can do so to plan for the possibility of pivoting from in-person to online events.
-To read more about the other sorts of programming we are supporting this year, visit the Participation Guide
+In response to COVID-19, more and more artists and creatives have explored the idea of going digital.
+We’re also encouraging Culture Days organizers who can do so to plan for the possibility of pivoting from in-person to online events.
+To read more about the other sorts of programming we are supporting this year, visit the Participation Guide.

 Let’s get digital, digital

 Planning online programs can seem limiting to those used to hosting in-person events, but doing so can present fresh and exciting possibilities!
 As a Culture Days organizer, creating digital events or programs is a great way to keep your network engaged, allows you to grow your audience, and helps to remove barriers to access and participation.
 However, we know that making the jump to online can be overwhelming.

 What exactly is a virtual event?
 How much value can it provide?
 How can I transfer an in-person experience online?
 What tools do I need to make it happen?

 The good news?
 Many in-person events can be easily adjusted to function online!
 We’ll walk you through a few ideas of what this could look like below, and point you to some helpful resources for more specific guidance.
 If you’ve had experience pivoting to online and have thoughts to share with the network—pro-tips, challenges, etc.—let us know at [email protected].

 Culture Days supports two main types of digital experiences: livestreams and recordings.
 Livestreams invite audiences to view your program in real time, on a specific date during the festival.
 Digital recordings can be uploaded and viewed at any time.
 Whichever you decide, here are some tips, ideas, and considerations for each:

 All about livestreams